norberteder/changelogger/README.md

 ## Future features

-* Link to ticketing system and group commits to defact from ticketing system
-  * Extract defact identifier from commit message
-* Be able to generate changelog for a specific version, not only a complete branch
+* Be able to configure start and end version
+* Support GitHub ticketing

 ## Contribute